pustovitDmytro/areace/README.md

 1. Please ensure that the bot is an admin of the channel so that it can access the messages.
 2. To verify, check the link: `https://api.telegram.org/bot<bot_token>/getUpdates`.
 Incoming messages should be displayed there.
+3. Note that telegram stores updates only for 24h

 ## Legal Notice